The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsubsection{Experimental design}

 The main experimental condition was to induce different levels of co-presence, in order to study what other factors could be related to it.
-Participants experienced two VR sessions, one with a Human virtual partner and the other with an AI-controlled avatar, in random order.
-In real, in both cases, participants completed the experiment together without knowing it.
-They were separated in different rooms without the possibility to see or hear each other.
+Participants experienced two VR sessions, one with a \textit{Human}-controlled avatar and the other with an \textit{AI}-controlled avatar, in random order.
+In reality, in both cases, participants completed the experiment together without knowing it, being the \textit{Human} or \textit{AI} partner of each other without knowing it.
+They were separated in different rooms without the possibility of seeing, talking, or hearing each other.

-A collaborative task was developed in VR for Oculus Quest 2, in which the goal was to gain points by completing patterns in collaboration.
-Each participant had a specific task: either following a pattern with the hand, or reproducing the movement of the collaborator (Figure \ref{fig:xp1}).
-In order to generate social representations of each entity, the avatar appearance was congruent to the entity avatar represented, i.e., a human shape in the “Human” condition (Figure \ref{fig:xp1_avatars}, left and right), and an avatar representing an AI for the “AI” condition (Figure \ref{fig:xp1_avatars}, center).
-Previous to the experiment, an online survey was conducted in order to identify which visual representation is associated to AI, and what are the words or sentences associated to AI.
-A total of 105 answers was analyzed, allowing to identify that the visual representation of AI is a mix of the algorithm idea with a human representation, such as mathematical formula with a humanoid robot that look like thinking.
-The social representation of AI results of terms such as “algorithms”, “help” or “non-human” terms.
+A collaborative task was developed in VR for Oculus Quest 2, in which the goal was to gain points by completing patterns in collaboration, taking into account the speed and accuracy.
+Each participant had a specific task: either following a pattern with the hand or reproducing the movement of the collaborator (Figure \ref{fig:xp1}).
+In order to generate social representations of each entity, the avatar appearance was congruent to the entity avatar represented, i.e., a human shape for the \textit{Human}-controlled avatar (Figure \ref{fig:xp1_avatars}, left and right), and an avatar representing an AI for the \textit{AI}-controlled avatar (Figure \ref{fig:xp1_avatars}, center).
+Facial expressions were not included and participants could communicate with gestures between two completions of the pattern.

+Previous to the experiment, an online survey was conducted in order to identify which visual representation is associated with AI, and what words or sentences are associated with AI.
+A total of 105 answers were analyzed, allowing us to identify that the visual representation of AI is a mix of the algorithm idea with a human representation, such as a mathematical formula with a humanoid robot that looks like it is thinking.
+The social representation of AI results in terms such as “algorithms”, “help”, or “non-human” terms.